 Before singing up to dive with any company do your research.
 This means checking into safety history, regulations, accident reports and references.

+So, is skydiving safe?
 We take risks each day, and there are certainly risks involved in the extreme sport of skydiving.
 If you object to any risk, you should keep your feet firmly on the ground.
 For many thrills seekers, however, the risks are well worth it!
 Happy diving!